Search

 Everything Sad is Untrue by Daniel Nayeri

 • What beliefs are so core to our existence that we would give up comfort and wealth for them?
-This book has humor mashed with profound questions about what we believe.
+This pro-life book mixes humor mashed with profound questions about what we believe.
 Everything Sad is Untrue will give families a glimpse into how our faith and the value of family are worth everything.

 Concrete Rose by Angie Thomas